gradyfitz/unimelb-jupyterhub/README.md

   needed to turn it off with `sudo swapoff -a`
 - Note: Alternatively, the `./swapoff.sh <private key path>` script will perform the turning off of swap after a restart (idempotent).

+### Chaos Ensues and Pods aren't Scheduling
+One problem that can occur if the system loses network connectivity is that logging can go out of control.
+To handle this, run `truncate -s 0 file` on the log files which are multiple gigabytes.

 ## Ephemeral Issues
 These issues may be fixed before we need to do anything about them in practice.